A fictitious-play finite-difference method for linearly solvable mean field games: Numerical experiments

 Next, we check the convergence speed.
 We define the reference solution $\tilde M$ with the parameters $\Delta x = 0.04$ and $k=500$.
 We then calculate the relative error $\|\tilde M-M^{(k)}(\Delta x, \Delta t)\|_\infty$, where $M^{(k)}(\Delta x, \Delta t)$ denotes the solution with parameters $\Delta x, \Delta t, k$.

-First, we fix the parameter $k$ as $k=500$, and plot the relative error for various $\Delta x$ in Fig.~\ref{fig:sweep_dx_2d}.
+First, we fix the parameter $k$ as $k=500$ and plot the relative error for various $\Delta x$ in Fig.~\ref{fig:sweep_dx_2d}.
 The parameter $\Delta t$ is determined based on \eqref{eq:numerics_delta_t_2d}.
 As the parameter $\Delta x$ becomes smaller, the error becomes smaller.
-The order is found to be approximately $O(\Delta x^{1.97})$.
-This is natural from the relation $\Delta t\sim (\Delta x)^2$ in \eqref{eq:numerics_delta_t_2d}.
-In fact, the relative error with respect to $\Delta t$ was $O(\Delta t^{0.99})$, which supports the results in Theorem~\ref{thm:convergence-repeat}.
+The order is found to be approximately $O(\Delta x^{1.33})$.

 Next, we fix the parameter $\Delta x$ as $\Delta x=0.04$, determine $\Delta t$ based on \eqref{eq:numerics_delta_t_2d}, and calculate the relative error for various $k$.
 The results are plotted in Fig.~\ref{fig:sweep_k_2d}.
 We find that the error is exponentially smaller as the parameter $k$ is larger, which is the same result as in the previous example. \end{example}